trevorhauter/macos-config/README.md

 - I like this one [Apple Classic](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Apple%20Classic.itermcolors)
 - Copy the content into a file locally that called "AppleClassic.itermcolors"
 - In iterm2 go to `settings > profiles > colors > color presets > import > select the file > click color presets > select the theme > Done!`
+- Update the minimum contrast to 35.
+You'll thank me later!
+(In the same settings window)

 #  Install zsh and autocompletion